nitzanpap/skill-bridge/client/README.md

 ## API Integration

 The frontend communicates with the backend through a RESTful API.
-The main endpoint used is:
+The main endpoints used are:

 - `POST /api/v1/compare-skills/semantic`: Compares resume skills against job requirements using semantic matching
+- `POST /api/v1/recommend-courses`: Gets course recommendations based on identified skill gaps

 See the `api.ts` file for implementation details.